Community Health and Prevention

 BS, Biology, University of North Carolina at Chapel Hill; MPH, Community Health Sciences, University of California, Los Angeles; PhD, Community Health Sciences, University of California, Los Angeles

-Dr. Philip Massey is an Assistant Professor in the Department of Community Health and Prevention at the Drexel Dornsife School of Public Health in Philadelphia, PA, joining the school in September 2013.
+Dr. Philip Massey is an Associate Professor in the Department of Community Health and Prevention at the Drexel Dornsife School of Public Health in Philadelphia, PA, joining the school in September 2013.
 His research focuses on public health communication, health literacy, and emerging media technologies, and works both in the U.S. and in sub-Saharan Africa.
 He is currently exploring how to better use non-traditional public health data sources, such as online search behaviors and social media posts, to inform and strengthen public health research and practice

 For more information, visit his personal website: https://sites.google.com/site/drphilipmassey/